BonsaiDen/gbasm/README.md

 - Mapfile generation is missing
 - The verbose, `stdout` and silent flags do nothing
-- Some error do not yet have full compiler errors and will simply throw `TypeError`
+- Some error do not yet have full compiler errors and will simply throw a `TypeError`
 - There are no additional compiler warnings at the moment
 - The NPM module does not yet provide a binary interface
-- Instruction optimization is implemented but not yet fully tested and thus disabled at the moment
 - ROM section default offsets, size checks and data layouts are not yet validated
 - Macros are not yet implemented
-- Symbol maps do not yet list the correct ROM banks
-- `INCBIN` directive for including raw binary data is not implemented

 ### License